grea09/color/doc/heart.md

 Flaws can also become irrelevant when a resolver is applied.
 It is always the case for the targeted flaw, but this can also affect other flaws.
 Those *invalidated flaws* are removed from the agenda upon detection:

 * *Invalidated subgoals* are subgoals satisfied by the new causal links or the removal of their needer.
-* *Invalidated threats* happen when the breaker no longer threatens the causal link because the order guards the threatened causal link or either of them have been removed.
+* *Invalidated threats* happen when the breaker no longer threatens the causal link because the order guards the threatened causal link or either of them has been removed.
 :::::::::::::::::::::::::::::::::::::::::

 [^agenda]: An agenda is a flaw container used for the flaw selection of POCL.

 *Example*: Adding the action $pour(water, cup)$ causes a related subgoal for each of the preconditions of the action which are: the cup and the water must be taken and water must not already be in the cup.

-In @alg:pocl we present a generic version of POCL inspired by @ghallab_automated_2004 [section 5.4.2].
+In @alg:pocl we present a generic version of POCL inspired by Ghallab _et al._ [-@ghallab_automated_2004, section 5.4.2].

 ~~~ {.algorithm #alg:pocl name="Partial Order Planner" startLine="1"}
 \Function{POCL}{Agenda $a$, Problem $\mathcal{P}$}